gmoutsin/Compromise/README.md

 #### Predefined Players

 There are 5 predefined players.
 The class `HumanPlayer` provides a way for a human to play the game.
 The pips are placed using the mouse and the placement is reset by pressing r.
-The move is should be a string of three numbers between 1 and 3 without any delimiters.
+The move should be a string of three numbers between 1 and 3 without any delimiters.

 The rest of the players in order of difficulty are: